flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-10-01/index.md

       [Watch
       Now](https://www.youtube.com/embed/rXFRrho5uCg?enablejsapi=1&autoplay=1&rel=0)
-    citation: Watch Now
     _key: card-3-bf67d729-b290-4ff3-b8d3-3cef27f83085
   - order: 3
-    body: "> ‘It was like a flurry a\x14 like it was snowing mosquitoes… I waited for them to calm down before I grabbed the kids and the ran into the house.’  \n  \n  \n  \nCassie Vadovsky speaking to her local news station in North Carolina.
+    body: "> \"It was like a flurry a\x14 like it was snowing mosquitoes… I waited for them to calm down before I grabbed the kids and the ran into the house.\"  \n  \nCassie Vadovsky speaking to her local news station in North Carolina.
 Flooding from Hurricane Florence continues in North & South Carolina; one of the side effects is mosquitos, including one type that grows 3x the average size."
     _key: card-4-77f03f7c-6ca2-4dea-97ca-ce44e239c698
   - order: 4
     body: '[view sources](https://smarthernews.com/18-10-01/)'